Posted on ::

 Walheim is a project I built to deploy Docker Compose services with a kubectl-like experience. (source code)

-Most self-hosters use Portainer or just SSH and run docker-compose up.
+Most self-hosters use Portainer or SSH and run docker-compose up.
 That works fine.
-But I wanted something closer to the Kubernetes workflow I use at work, without actually running Kubernetes.
+I wanted something closer to the Kubernetes workflow I use at work, without running Kubernetes.

-Is this overkill for home use?
-Probably.
-But it scratches an itch.
+It's overkill for home use.
+It scratches an itch.

 The Middle Ground